checkLoopIteratorNaming

 the parameters for variable casing, this can mean that iterator

-variables can be of the form iRow
+variables can be of the form iRow, jTest for camel case,

-for lower case.
+case or irow, jtest for lower case.
 When enabled, this check

 fails if: